 - Option B might have a higher price tag but be less effective.

 Of course, sometimes the higher-priced option could be the more effective one.
-Either way, equipping the patient with data and information will allow them to look beyond the price and common assumptions to choose the product or service that will best help them.
+Either way, equipping the patients with data and information will allow them to look beyond the price and common assumptions to choose the product or service that will best help them.

 Making Pricing Lists More Accessible

 How pricing information is presented to patients can also influence whether it benefits them or not.
-The typical chargemaster list is a long spreadsheet full of opaque abbreviations and confusing codes.
+The typical chargemaster list is a long spreadsheet full of indecipherable abbreviations and confusing codes.
 It doesn't group services or products a patient might need when receiving a particular treatment or procedure.

 A woman delivering a baby might need to piece together multiple products and services to find out how much delivery will cost her.
 She might not know what type of birth she is going to have or what items will need to be included in the process.
 Packaging the pricing information together would allow patients to gain a better understanding of their cost of care.